kubesphere/website/content/en/docs/project-user-guide/application-workloads/cronjobs.md

 {{< notice note >}}

-You can enable **Edit Mode** in the top right corner to see the YAML manifest of this CronJob.
+You can enable **Edit Mode** in the top-right corner to see the YAML manifest of this CronJob.

 {{</ notice >}}